shown in other instead.

 FBX models containing bone-animated skinned meshes create animation clips when imported in both engines.
 In UNIGINE, such clips are represented by .anim assets.

-Skinned Mesh object is an analog for Unity Skinned Mesh Renderer component for handling bone animations.
+Skinned Mesh object is an analog for the Unity Skinned Mesh Renderer component for handling bone animations.

 Unity software provides a sophisticated animation system (sometimes referred to as 'Mecanim').
 It implies using Animator Controller — a state machine that manages animation states and transitions between them.